firemodels/test_bundles/README.md

 These programs are tested daily by the scripts cfastbot, firebot and smokebot found in the [bot repo](https://github.com/firemodels/bot).
-If a test passes then a corresponding bundle is built using the same version of the repo that was used to run the test.
+If a test passes then a corresponding bundle is built using the same version of the repo as was used to run the test.
-These bundles along with their repo hashes are uploaded to the release section of this (test_bundels) repo.
+These bundles along with their repo hashes are uploaded to the release section of this (test_bundles) repo.
 Hashes are store in files named CFAST_HASH, FDS_HASH and SMOKEVIEW_HASH.
 These hashes are also found in the release title along with the date and time when the commit was made.

 ### Workflow

-The bot and bundle scripts use the github command line tool `gh` to upload and download files to and from Github releases.
+Bot and bundle scripts use the github command line tool `gh` to upload and download files to and from a github repo release.
+Bot scripts upload manuals and repo hashes and bundle scripts download these files to generate bundles.
-If a bot passes, it uploads manuals and repo hashes using a `gh` command such as
+File uploads are peformed using a `gh` command such as

 ```
    gh release upload tag file -R github.com/firemodels/test_bundles --clobber